davidstephengrant/om2piscore/README.md

 om2piscore - an OpenMusic library for converting OM objects into files readable by PiScore.
 Copyright (C) 2016  David Stephen Grant

+The actual library to be loaded into OpenMusic is contained within the subfolder "om2piscore".

 om2piscore is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or